mikera/core.matrix/README.md

  - Provide a general purpose n-dimensional array implementation (NumPy style)
  - Provide a foundation layer for other projects (e.g. Incanter)
  - Maintain good performance wherever possible

+### Status

+core.matrix is fully functional and usable in production applications.
+However the API is still subject to change at present, so users should be prepared to deal with potential breaking changes in future releases.

 [![Build Status](https://travis-ci.org/mikera/matrix-api.png?branch=master)](https://travis-ci.org/mikera/matrix-api)